DaPigGuy/PiggyCustomEnchants/README.md

 <!-- If one question constantly persists, add the Q/A in here. -->
 ## FAQ
-Q: How do I create/use an enchanted book?
+**Q:** How do I create/use an enchanted book? </br>
-A: If you want to create an enchanted book, use the /ce enchant command on a normal book.
+**A:** If you want to create an enchanted book, use the /ce enchant command on a normal book.
 Afterwards, you place the item you want to enchant on top of the enchanted book.
 It will then enchant your item.

 ## Information
 * Request custom enchants [here.](https://docs.google.com/forms/d/e/1FAIpQLScfWdk8OyQ6NNw6KiJxP_4CH4GHnKlaFr4VfZIQojk7OPlyoQ/viewform) You do not need a google account in order to submit a form.
 If you want credit for the idea, state your name in the form (anywhere)